 3. On the left-hand side of the lower receiver push the rear take down pin to the right.
 From the right side of the rifle, pull the pin outward until the detent stops any additional travel.

-4. Tip the upper receiver forward on the front pivot pin, remove the bolt carrier and charging handle from the upper receiver.
+4. Tip the upper receiver forward on the front pivot pin, remove the bolt carrier from the upper receiver.